Silverlined/HyDrone-Control-System/README.md

 ## About the project
-Credits: kelvineyeone (Arduino Project Hub)
-This project contains efficient code that can be used to read the PWM output of an RC receiver (on any digital pin of the ATmega328), and also apply a fail-safe in case of loss of the transmitter signal.
-This code measures PWM (Pulse Width Modulation) signals using Pin Change interrupts.
+This project follows the develepoment a control system for an USV.
+It consists of efficient code to read the PWM output of an RC receiver via Pin Change Interrupts and write PWM to the ESCs controlling underwater thrusters.
+LSM6DS3 IMU sensor is used as AHRS, while VL53L1X ToF distance sensors are used to maintain constant distance away from canal walls via PID algorithm.